 - Global Service-Learning

-- Like our local service-learning partners, our global partners represent a number of organizations that provide Providence College students with brief international service experiences which are attached to a related Global Studies course during the corresponding semester.
+- Our global partners represent a number of organizations that provide Providence College students with brief international service experiences which are attached to a related Global Studies course during the corresponding semester.

 Additional Opportunities for Partnership